spacegoing/stylegan2/README.md

     Instead of using the average latent and truncation, here, the latents from the rows and columns are mixed in 'col-ratio'.
     Here the latents are [18, 512].
 Only the column latents from col-styles are mixed.

-    Make up mix works better.
+    Makeup mix works better.
 Expression distorts face - resultant face neither looks like a column face nor a row face.
 How to fix this?

     >`python run_style_mixer.py --mode=makeup --row-imgs-dir=face_datasets/jdepp/ --col-imgs-dir=face_datasets/avatars/`